 Year Ended

-February 1, 2020 (in the \$ 464,580 \$ 17.3 % February 2, 2019 % Change in 2020
+January 30, 2021 February 1, 2020 % Change in 2021

-(in thousa nds, except percentages)
+(in thousands, except percentages)

-Selling, general and administrative \$ 464,580 \$ 424,360 9.5 %
+\$ 467,240 \$ 464,580 0.6 %

-% of net revenue 17.3 % ) 14.8 %
+15.7 % , 17.3 %

-Selling, general and administrative expense increased by \$40.2 million in fiscal 2020 compared to fiscal 2019.
-The increase was due primarily to additional costs from our acquisition of Cavium, Aquantia and Avera, including \$39.4 million of higher intangibles amortization expense, \$7.0 million of higher employee personnel-related costs, \$5.5 million of higher depreciation and amortization expense, partially offset by \$8.1 million of lower integration costs.
+Selling, general and administrative expense increased by \$2.7 million in fiscal 2021 compared to fiscal 2020.
+The increase was due primarily to additional costs associated with our acquisitions of Aquantia and Avera, including \$16.9 million of higher intangibles amortization expense, \$9.7 million of higher employee personnel-related costs, \$4.6 million of higher facility expense and \$2.0 million of higher depreciation and amortization expense.
+These collective expense increases were partially offset by \$17.0 million of lower Aquantia and Avera merger transaction costs and integration costs reflective of one-time non-recurring Aquantia and Avera merger transaction costs in fiscal 2020 when the deals were closing and lower integration costs in fiscal 2021.
+In addition, lower travel and employee activity expenses of \$13.8 million compared to fiscal 2020 were incurred in the current year due to the COVID-19 pandemic.